coltoneshaw/CS-Repro-Mattermost/README.md

     note: If you ignore this step Mattermost will not spin up.

 2. Start the docker containers.
-This may take a second to download everything.

     You'll be prompted on setting up the test data.

     ```make
-    make start
+    make run
     ```

+3. (Optional) If you want to start more features you can run one of the below.

+    - `make run-db-replicas` - Adding the database replicas.
+Note this can take 2-3 minutes to spin up.
+    - `make run-mm-replicas` - Adding a Mattermost HA node
+    - `make run-all` - DB replicas and HA Mattermost.

-3. Sign into Mattermost
+4. Sign into Mattermost

     - You can use any of the accounts to sign in.
     - The keycloak container can be **very** picky sometimes and require a restart of just that container to sign in with that method the first time.